Joseph Goebbels: Defeat and death

 At around 20:30, Goebbels and Magda left the bunker and walked up to the garden of the Chancellery, where they killed themselves.
 There are several different accounts of this event.
 One is that they each bit on a cyanide ampule near where Hitler had been buried and were given a coup de grâce immediately afterward.
 Goebbels' SS adjutant Günther Schwägermann testified in 1948 that they walked ahead of him up the stairs and out into the Chancellery garden.
 He waited in the stairwell and heard shots.
 Schwägermann then walked up the remaining stairs and, once outside, saw their lifeless bodies.
 Following Goebbels' prior order, Schwägermann had an SS soldier fire several shots into Goebbels' body, which did not move.
+In a contradictory account, SS-Oberscharführer Rochus Misch claimed that mechanic Johannes Hentschel told him that early on 2 May, Goebbels killed himself in his room in the Führerbunker, while Magda did so in the Vorbunker.

 The corpses were then doused with petrol, but they were only partially burned and not buried.
-A few days later, the Soviets brought Voss back to the bunker to identify the Goebbelses' partly burned bodies.
+A few days later, the Soviets brought Voss back to the bunker to identify the Goebbels' partly burned bodies.
 The remains of the Goebbels family, Krebs, and Hitler's dogs were repeatedly buried and exhumed.
 The last burial was at the SMERSH facility in Magdeburg on 21 February 1946.
 In 1970, KGB director Yuri Andropov authorised an operation to destroy the remains.
 On 4 April 1970, a Soviet KGB team used detailed burial charts to exhume five wooden boxes at the Magdeburg SMERSH facility.
 They were burned, crushed, and scattered into the Biederitz river, a tributary of the nearby Elbe.